CoverWhale/coverwhale-go/README.md

 ### EdgeDB instructions

-By default, your new CoverWhale app comes with edgedb enabled.
+By default, your new Sencillo app comes with edgedb enabled.
 Files related to edgedb can be found under the `dbschema` folder of your new app.
 To access your edgedb instance, follow these steps:

 1. If you haven't already, run `make tidy` and `make deploy-local` to spin up a local kubernetes deployment
 	> Steps 3 & 4 from above.
 You will need to have docker running in order for the deploy to work